allan-gadelha/PyStarterKit/README.md

 - **Linting**: You can lint your code using the command `flake8`.
 - **Formatting**: You can format your code using the command `black`.
 - **Pre-commit Hooks**: Pre-commit will automatically check your code for formatting and linting errors before each commit.
+- **Committing Changes**: Use `cz commit` instead of `git commit` when you're ready to commit changes.
+This will prompt you to fill out any required commit fields according to the conventional commit format.

 Remember, to enter the Poetry shell, use the command `poetry shell`.
 This ensures that the correct Python environment and dependencies are used.